pydicom/pydicom/doc/tutorials/pixel_data/compressing.rst

 Introduction
 ------------

-At a minimum, DICOM conformant applications are required to support the *Little Endian Implicit VR* transfer syntax, which is an uncompressed (native) transfer syntax.
+DICOM conformant applications are usually required to support the *Little Endian Implicit VR* transfer syntax, which is an uncompressed (native) transfer syntax.
 This means that datasets using *Little Endian Implicit VR* have no compression of their *Pixel Data*.
 So if all applications are required to